3x-M4ch1nA/simple-captcha-bypassing/readme.md

 A simple regex can get the actual number: ```data\-second\_digit\=\"([0-9]{1,3})\"```.<br/>

 ### Sending the POST request
-Not that we have both numbers, let's move on to the POST request, whihc will send the message.<br/>
+Now that we have both numbers, let's move on to the POST request, which will send the message.<br/>
 For this request, we need the right headers and the right parameters: that's where studying the requests on a browser comes in.<br/>
 Once the headers and the parameters are ready, we add the sum of both numbers in the CAPTCHA field:```${__intSum(${firstDig},${secondDig})}```<br/>